pivotal/docs-tap/tap-gui/plugins/install-application-live-view.hbs.md

 - Application Live View Conventions Package (`build.appliveview.tanzu.vmware.com`) contains Application Live View Convention Service only.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+Use the instructions on this page if you do not want to use a profile to install packages.
 Both the full and light profiles include Application Live View.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../../install.md).